Western Digital Corporation (NASDAQ:WDC) stock: You might be surprised

 Sponsored

-As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 0.60 at the moment.
-Likewise, its price to free cash flow for the last twelve months stands at 14.96.
-WDC’s price to book ratio for the most recent quarter was 0.93, resulting in an 4.87 price to cash per share for the period.
+Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 0.61.
+Likewise, its price to free cash flow for the last twelve months stands at 15.06.
+WDC’s price to book ratio for the most recent quarter was 0.88, resulting in an 4.90 price to cash per share for the period.

 How does Western Digital Corporation (WDC) stock rate among analysts?
 Buy, sell, or hold?